 Because of this, a fascia has to be exceptionally powerful and deals with a lot of strain.
 If you have an older fascia design, then over time the weight can take its toll.

-Replacing your fascia with a modern design that uses advanced materials can have huge benefits.
+Replacement guttering and a new fascia bring huge benefits at low cost to UK homes.
 A durable fascia will be able to protect your roof from poor conditions, especially storms.

 The fascia can prevent mould and mildew from building up around your home.
 Also, these designs create a barrier between the edge of the roof and the outside world.

 Fascias are a smooth and sleek finish that improves your home’s look too.
 You’ll be able to style your fascia with bold colours or even a traditional woodgrain finish, without worrying about it losing its vibrancy.